git-pull/tao-of-tmux/manuscript/04-server.md

 ## Summary

-One of the fundamental underpinning of tmux is the server.
-For the most part, the server is invisible to the user.
+The server is one of the fundamental underpinnings of tmux.
+For the most part, it is invisible to the user.

 The server can hold one or more *sessions*.
 You can copy and paste between sessions via the clipboard.
 In the next chapter we will go deeper into the role